 Events in January

-Jan 1st.
-New Years Day is a public holiday, but the real celebrations occur the night before.
+New Year's Day, nationwide.
+A January 1 public holiday, the real celebrations occur the night before.

-Epiphany/Three King’s Day.
-For many Spaniards, Jan.
-6th, not Dec 25th, is officially Christmas day.
-This is when many families open their presents, and you’ll find Three King’s festivals throughout the country.
+Epiphany/Three King's Day, nationwide.
+For many Spaniards, January 6, not December 25, is officially Christmas day.
+This is when many families open their presents, and you'll find Three King's festivals throughout the country.
 Both Madrid and Barcelona host unforgettable parties for this holiday, so if revelry is your thing, make a beeline to either of these iconic cities.

-Tamborrada.
-If you happen to be in San Sebastian and love a good party, come out to Tamborrada.
-It’s one huge drumline where locals take to the streets beating their drums until sunrise.
-Needless to say, there is ample eating, drinking, and partying until dawn.
+Tamborrada, San Sebastián.
+If you happen to be in San Sebastián and love a good party, come to Tamborrada.
+It's one colossal drumline where locals take to the streets beating their drums until sunrise.
+There is ample eating, drinking, and partying until dawn.

 Best of Spain Highlights - 8 Days.
-This 8-day itinerary checks off Spain's three most exciting cities—Madrid, Barcelona, and Seville—that make great travel destinations even in January.
+This eight-day itinerary checks off Spain's three most exciting cities—Madrid, Barcelona, and Seville—that make great travel destinations even in January.